Rah1x/laravel-examples/README.md

 # Example work in this sample:

+1) app\Http\Controllers\lorem\helloWorldOpr.php
 The example controller ive got here does `Add`, `Edit`, `Clone` as well as uses a 3rd party vendor to `generate pdf` and then also `emails the pdf as attachment`.
 This ive done to show you the deep extend of things we can do with a form in laravel with much ease.

+2) app\Console\Kernel.php
+This shows how I run various schedules and jobs

+3) app\Http\Abstracts, app\Http\Helpers, app\Models
+These folders are not in laravel itself, but ive created them to better oprganize my code

 # Commenting: